davidayalas/gspreadsheet-html-timetable/README.md

 ```

 * It will paint two tables:
-	* one with the same form of the spreadsheet (n rows x n cols)
+	* one with the same view of the spreadsheet (n rows x n cols)
 	* one responsive, adapted to mobile

 * You can pass some options to drawTables()